weblabsaus/eagle/README.md

 * Precision Client

-Also thanks to TechGeekUnited for Archiving the client files (https://github.com/TechGeekUnited/TGU-Archive)
+Also thanks to TechGeekUnited for Archiving the client files (https://github.com/TechGeekUnited/TGU-Archive) And EaglerCrackX Archive for the server list (https://eaglercrack.vercel.app/)

 I will most likely not update the clients themselfs unless the clients stop working